Abhi0323/RAG-Powered-AI-Assistant-Transforming-Data-Retrieval-and-Analysis-Across-the-Web-and-PDFs/README.md

 # Personal AI Assistant: Your Web and PDF Guide

 ![ezgif com-gif-maker (1)](https://github.com/Abhi0323/Generative-AI-based-Personal-Assistant/assets/112967999/8718ba7f-e075-4a42-bbef-9a6e94ff50a3)

-Pleasef refer to this article if you want understand the workflow of this application even better: https://medium.com/@abhishekgoud1212/introducing-the-ultimate-personal-ai-assistant-your-web-and-pdf-researcher-36bf9ee0cc96
+Visit my blog to delve deeper into the workflow of this application and understand how the RAG technology enhances its capabilities: https://medium.com/@abhishekgoud1212/introducing-the-ultimate-personal-ai-assistant-your-web-and-pdf-researcher-36bf9ee0cc96

 ## Project Overview: